al-aleman/datillilo/README.md

 Requirements: [δaδi](https://bitbucket.org/gutenkunstlab/dadi/src/master/), Daniel Portik's [δaδi_pipeline](https://github.com/dportik/dadi_pipeline) and [Stacks_pipeline](https://github.com/dportik/Stacks_pipeline), and [easySFS](https://github.com/isaacovercast/easySFS).
 With the neutral *vcf* as input (ideally, in a new folder), we're back to populations (Stacks).
 We can use the neutral dataset to get the *haplotypes.tsv file, which we will input to [Convert_tsv_to_dadi.py](https://github.com/dportik/Stacks_pipeline/blob/master/stacks-pipeline-scripts/Convert_tsv_to_dadi.py) and produce [the SNP file](https://github.com/al-aleman/datillilo/blob/main/scripts/%CE%B4a%CE%B4i_pipeline/SNPs_file_Northern_Central_Southern.txt) to run δaδi.

-> Friendly reminder to test which python version works best for you with each software.
+> This is a friendly reminder to test which python version works best for you with each software.

     populations -V valida.neutral.vcf -O . -M pops.txt -t 32 --vcf

-    # The script below will make the file SNPs_file_Northern_Central_Southern.txt, which will need to run Models_3D.py
+    # The script below will make the file SNPs_file_Northern_Central_Southern.txt, which will be needed to run Models_3D.py
     python Convert_tsv_to_dadi.py -i valida.neutral.haplotypes.tsv -o . -p popmap.txt

     # easySFS is a super-fast way to preview which projection is best, I do not use it for data conversion
     # I found 18,18,18 as a good trade-off to maximizing an even number of segregating sites (second number) and a balanced sample size (first number)
     python easySFS.py -i valida.neutral.vcf -p pops.txt --preview -a

 [Here](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline) is everything needed to test the four possible three-populations simple models of i) simultaneous, ii) admixed, and consecutive divergence from iii) North to South and iv) South to North, without gene flow or changes in populations' sizes.
 They can be easily run as below.
 WARNING: This is  slow.
 I'm sharing the [outputs of these analyses](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline/results) as a consideration for time constrains.
-According to [the results' summary](https://github.com/al-aleman/datillilo/blob/main/scripts/%CE%B4a%CE%B4i_pipeline/results/Results_Summary_Extended.txt), the optimal demographic model was the simultaneous divergence of the three nuclear genetic lineages from a common ancestral population.
+According to [the results' summary](https://github.com/al-aleman/datillilo/blob/main/scripts/%CE%B4a%CE%B4i_pipeline/results/Results_Summary_Extended.txt), the optimal demographic model was the simultaneous divergence of the three nuclear genetic lineages from one common ancestral population.

     python dadi_Run_3D_Set_North-South.py
     python dadi_Run_3D_Set_South-North.py